 Proofreader Hourly Rate Guide

 How much does it cost to hire a freelance Proofreader in 2026?
 Rates range from $15/hr for junior talent to $175/hr for top-tier experts.
-Mid-level proofreaders average around $45/hr — with no buyer fees on goLance.
+Mid-level proofreaders average around $45/hr — and on goLance the 7.95% platform fee is shareable between client and freelancer.

 Proofreader rates by experience